Examples of Hazing

 • Deception

-• Depriving privileges granted to other members
+• Depriving privileges granted to other individuals

 • Name calling

-• Quizzing/drills on meaningless information
+• Quizzing/drills on information

-• Socially isolating new members
+• Socially isolating individuals

 • Verbal abuse